 The area of business law comprises a broad range of services.
 Our firm is often retained on a permanent retainer to help businesses with whatever comes up, from contract and lease drafting, to Montana secretary of state and department of revenue compliance, to governance and board of directors issues. scott has a degree in business management and serves on multiple boards of directors.
 Our firm handles all manner of Montana business law and compliance issues.
 We can help you with formation, bylaws, legal drafting, liability management, governance, and of course litigation.

 The area of non-profit law comprises a broad range of services.
 Our firm is often retained on a permanent retainer to help non-profits and unincorporated associations with whatever comes up, from contract and lease drafting, to Montana secretary of state and department of revenue compliance, to governance and board of directors issues. scott has a degree in business management and serves on multiple boards of directors.
 Our firm handles all manner of Montana non-profit law and compliance issues.
-We can help you with formation, bylaws, legal drafting, liability management, governance, and of course litigation.
+We can help you with formation, bylaws, legal drafting, liability management, and governance.